-Histamines can be released in large amounts when the tumor site is clipped and scrubbed for surgery, or during or after the surgery itself.
-Histamines and other inflammatory chemicals can cause low blood pressure and shock during surgery, and swelling and poor healing after surgery.
-Your dog may have complications, therefore, that could cause the price for surgery or aftercare to be higher than expected.
+Histamines can be released in large amounts when the tumor site is handled, squeezed or bumped.
+This includes when it is clipped and scrubbed for surgery, or during or after surgery itself.
+This can cause low blood pressure and shock during surgery, and/or swelling and poor healing after surgery.
+We administer antihistamines prior to surgery or tumor injection but your dog still could have complications that could cause the cost of surgery or aftercare to be higher than expected.

 If the surgery incision fails to heal properly, long term care with bandages, rechecks and antibiotics may be needed.
 This doesn’t mean that surgery shouldn’t be performed, just that it has a higher risk than most tumor removals for problems afterward.

-If additional surgery is not possible, another option is the use of a local form of radiotherapy, or radiation treatment.
+If surgery is not possible, another option is the use of a local form of radiotherapy, or radiation treatment.
 This involves the local application of a powerful form of radiation directly onto the tumor area.
 This treatment is most effective when treating microscopic tumor cells left over after surgery, but can be used against larger tumors as well.

-It is important to remember that surgery and radiotherapy are local treatments and have no effect on tumor cells that may have spread beyond the original tumor location.
-Tumors with a higher chance of spreading, called “high-grade” tumors, are tumors arising from the mouth, toenail, perianal (rectal) region and scrotum, or tumors that have spread to a lymph node.
+It is important to remember that Stelfonta, surgery and radiotherapy are local treatments and have no effect on tumor cells that may have spread beyond the original tumor location.
+Tumors with a higher chance of spreading are those arising from the mouth, toenail, perianal (rectal) region and scrotum, or tumors that have spread to a lymph node.
 These may be treated with chemotherapy in addition to surgery.
 Stelfonta is not used for cancers that have already metastasized.

 MCT can occasionally arise inside the body, in the spleen or other organs.
 For those MCT that have already spread, cannot be removed or that occur in locations other than the skin, the prognosis is more guarded.
 The goal of treatment for these patients is to attempt to shrink the tumors with chemotherapy, and to maintain a good quality of life for as long as possible by controlling symptoms caused by the presence of mast cells in the body.